 The bus is an underrated form of transport and with so much to see in Paris it’s a waste not to take it.
 Not only can you enjoy the view but it’s often more direct.
 Line 84 is a good ride to start with, taking you from the Pantheon, past the Luxembourg Gardens, along Boulevard St. Germain, through Place de la Concorde heading towards the Church of St. Augustine before finishing near Park Monceau.
 Ask for a bus map at the metro stations and venture above ground.

 10. Get lost

-Ultimately, Paris never lets me down and I’m always discovering a new café, bakery, bar, square or museum.
+Ultimately, Paris never disappoints if you want to go off-piste to discover a new café, bakery, bar, square or museum.
 Head to an area that takes your fancy: the Latin Quarter for a classical intellectual feel, Invalides for its imposing architecture, Monmartre for an artistic vibe, Belleville for a grittier experience, or a randomly chosen street and then - get lost.
 Start walking, soak in the vibes and keep an eye out for your new favourite place.
 It’s what Paris was made for.

 Take a tour de France in 14 beautiful photographs